KaifHalak/Supabase-Hackathon/README.md

 ### Leaderboard

 - Click the **Leaderboard** button in the popup to view the global rankings of all users.
 This adds a competitive edge to your productivity journey.

-### Note

-- The server is already hosted, so there's no need to set up a local server.

 ## Maximizing Productivity: